ajaxjiang96/minimal-mistakes/_project/onecalendar.md

 - View lunar calendar information of the day
 - get a rough explaination on the lunar calender and Fengshui terms.
 - Night mode with a dark theme.

+## Privacy Policy

+This app (version 1.0) will not read any personal information from the user.